Adderston History, Family Crest & Coats of Arms

 Early Notables of the Adderston family (pre 1700)

-Migration of the Adderston family to Ireland
+Migration of the Adderston family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Adderston surname or a spelling variation of the name include: Humphrey Atherton of Preston Lancashire who settled in 1638 in Cambridge, Massachusetts and joined the army and eventually became a Major General.
 James Atherton settled in New England in 1620.
 Peter Atheron settled in Virginia in 1663..